rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 ### As a pejorative

+Schopenhauer:

+>   Mere experience is no more a substitute for thinking than reading is.
+Pure
+>   empiricism is related to thinking as eating is to digestion and assimilation.
+>   When empiricism boasts that it alone has, through its discoveries, advanced
+>   human knowledge, it is as if the mouth should boast that it alone keeps the
+>   body alive. [^SchopenhauerThinking7]

 -   Sorell [^Sorell1991]
 -   *Science Unlimited?
 The Challenges of Scientism* [^Boudry2018]
 -   TODO: find examples

 [^Boudry2018]: @Boudry_2018_Science_Unlimited_The_Challenges_of_Scientism\.
+[^SchopenhauerThinking7]: @Schopenhauer_2014_Essays_and_Aphorisms\, On thinking for yourself, section 7.
 [^Sorell1991]: @Sorell_1991_Scientism_Philosophy_and_the_Infatuation_with\.